We have the experience, expertise and passion to bring this important mission to life.

-Kahle is a Product Marketing Manager at Canidae, a pet food brand.
-She has experience working in product marketing, brand management, and innovation for startups and leading consumer product goods companies.
-Kahle has always been dedicated to philanthropy and community engagement.
-For several years, Kahle served on the Advisory Board for the Chester County, Pennsylvania Fund for Women and Girls.
-She has also consulted for several other nonprofits in the Philadelphia area.
-Kahle holds a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania.
+Kahle is an experienced product manager, with a background in marketing, brand management, and innovation for startups and leading consumer product companies.
+She served on the Advisory Board for the Chester County, Pennsylvania Fund for Women and Girls and has consulted for several other nonprofits in the Philadelphia area.
+Kahle holds a BS in Economics from the Wharton School of the University of Pennsylvania.

 President & Treasurer

 Zac is a growth marketer focusing on startups and small cap companies.
-His experience includes digital marketing, SEO, business strategy, financial modeling and project management, for digital media, consumer products, and health care businesses.
-Zac also worked with the Wharton/SEI Center for Marketing Innovation, a non-profit collaborative initiative whose mission is to bring awareness to global social impact projects.
-Zac holds a Bachelor of Science in Economics from the Wharton School of the University of Pennsylvania.
+His experience includes digital marketing, SEO, SEM, business strategy, financial modeling and project management,.
+Zac worked with the Wharton/SEI Center for Marketing Innovation, a non-profit collaborative initiative whose mission is to bring awareness to global social impact projects.
+He holds a BS in Economics from the Wharton School of the University of Pennsylvania.

 Community Outreach Advisory Council